Loading Quotes...

 Our ancestors were heading to Israel, the land of milk and honey.
 What does freedom taste like to you?

 Every year we read in the Haggadah that every one of us should think of ourselves as having left Egypt.
-Why is it so important to remember harder times?
+Why is it so important to remember and retell this time in our mythology?

 Not long after the Israelites finally left Egypt, the Pharaoh changed his mind and sent his army to chase them down.
 But that was only the beginning of this new drama.
 They had just reached the Sea of Reeds!
 How were they to cross?
 What would happen to them?
 With the Egyptian army rushing up from behind and the great Sea of Reeds spread out before them, what were they to do?